Hung1610/hoovada/README.md

 - The app/requirements.txt is where you should put your new third-party libraries.

 - Conf file is at app/settings/config.py, we use environment variables to manage conf in production.
-You can use the default values in config.py for your development.

-- We use [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) but the library could not detect every changes, i.e. change of data type.
-If migration does not work, please put the required sql command into sql/

 ### Built with